 Did you know that the La Crosse County UW-Extension office has a ton of great kits, materials, and literature you can check out for FREE to use for a short period of time?
 Well, we do!
 Whether your planning an activity for your next club meeting or wanting to learn extra about one of your projects, look no further.
 To check out any of our office’s resources, simply fill out an Equipment Checkout form and send it to the UW-Extension office for approval.
 Click on the link below to see a full list of everything you can check-out from our office!

 Any 4-H group, club, or committee that wants to be associated with the 4-H organization and use the 4-H logo are required to submit proper documentation called a “charter”.
 These charters are required to start any new group and must be renewed annually to keep a group in good standing.
 There are several different types of documents required to complete a charter.
-For more details or to learn how to start your own 4-H club or group, visit the 4-H Group Charter webpage!
+For more details or to learn how to start your own 4-H club or group, visit the 4-H Group Charter webpage (coming soon)!

 Every 4-H club is encouraged to inspire youth by providing ample leadership opportunities.
 One way to provide these opportunities is installing club officer positions each fall.
 Possible club officer positions are listed below, but terms will differ as laid out in an individual club’s Bylaws (submitted annually with club Charter-see above).
 Not all clubs and groups may have these positions-contact your club leader for information specific to your club, group, or committee.

 - Vice-President: So you’re the club vice president…